mariahncornelio/mariahncornelio/README.md

 # ⊹˚₊‧──────────────────────────‧₊˚⊹
 # i n t r o d u c t i o n
 [![](https://visitcount.itsvg.in/api?id=mariahncornelio&icon=3&color=12)](https://visitcount.itsvg.in) <br><br>
 Hello, welcome to my page!
 I am currently an undergraduate student and researcher (junior) at the University of Texas at Arlington, double majoring in Biology and Data Science.
 After moving to the United States from the Philippines, I discovered a world of new opportunities - and one of the biggest surprises was finding a passion for coding and analyzing data.
-I love how coding combines problem-solving with creativity and connects to so many fields, like marine biology.
+I love how coding combines problem-solving with creativity and how it connects to so many fields, like marine biology.

-Right now, I'm working on my own coding projects and learning new languages, specifically Java, HTML, and SQL.
+Right now, I'm working on my own coding projects and learning new languages - specifically Java, HTML, and SQL.
 Every challenge in coding is exciting for me, and there's nothing more satisfying than solving a tough problem.
 Anyways, that’s a little bit about me - have an amazing day, friend!

 <details>
   <summary>m o r e   a b o u t   m e</summary>
-  <p> <br> ✩‧₊ i am from the philippines <br> ✩‧₊ my first coding language i learned was R <br> ✩‧₊ i love love love sharks!!! <br> ✩‧₊ i have a lot of hobbies (running, swimming, writing, cooking/baking, reading, gaming, decorating, singing, guitar) but right now i am focusing on writing <br> ✩‧₊ i absolutely adore learning about any sciences <br> ✩‧₊ my back hurts all the time, unfortunately sigh <br> ✩‧₊ i'm always open to learning more about coding and learning from my mistakes </p>
+  <p> <br> ✩‧₊ I'm from the Philippines <br> ✩‧₊ My first coding language that I learned was R <br> ✩‧₊ Sharks are my favorite animal ever <br> ✩‧₊ I have lots of hobbies (running, swimming, writing, cooking/baking, reading, gaming, decorating, singing, guitar) but as of right now, I am focusing on writing <br> ✩‧₊ I absolutely adore learning about any sciences <br> ✩‧₊ My back hurts all the time, unfortunately sigh <br> ✩‧₊ I'm always open to learning more about coding and learning from my mistakes </p>
 </details>

 <details>